Xeeynamo/Xe.BinaryMapper/README.md

 ## The Data attribute

-The `DataAttribute` is really important because, without it, the mapping does not happen.

-The DataAttribute can be used only on a property that has public getter and setter, and has the following three optional parameters:
+The `DataAttribute` is really important.
+Every property with this attribute will be evaluated during the de/serialization.
+It can be used only on a property that has public getter and setter, and has the following three optional parameters:

 * `offset` where the data is physically located inside the file; the value is relative to the class definition.
 If not specified, the offset value is the same as the previous offset + its value size.
 * `count` how many times the item should be de/serialized.
 This is only useful for `byte[]` or `List<T>` types.